harvester/harvester/enhancements/20220413-zero-downtime-upgrade.md

 #### 2. 2-nodes Harvester deployments

 The user can select a new Harvester version from GUI to perform cluster upgrades.
 During an upgrade, VMs are live-migrated between nodes to avoid guest service downtime.
-Because there is only one server node, upgrading the server node brings downtime to Harvester API endpoints, components, VIP, and VMs' connectivity (depends on the network configuration).
+Because there is only one management node, upgrading the management node brings downtime to Harvester API endpoints, components, VIP, and VMs' connectivity (depends on the network configuration).

 #### 3. Single node Harvester deployments